-However, they are toddlers, after all, to wake up for completely unexpected reasons (gas, bad dream, etc.).
+However, they are toddlers, after all, to wake up for entirely unexpected reasons (gas, bad dream, etc.).
 But have no fear!
 This article will also cover what you need to do if your little one does wake up before expected.

 Let’s get right into it so that you and your child can have a peaceful, restful sleep.

 First, What Is A Normal Wake-Up Time For A Toddler?

 Generally speaking, toddlers wake up around 7:30 a.m., assuming they went to bed by 9 p.m. the night before and slept soundly.
-These times are just estimations given by the Sleep in America poll done back in 2004.
+These times are just estimations from the Sleep in America poll done back in 2004.

 If this worked out perfectly every time, you probably wouldn’t need to read this article.
-But, the fact of the matter is, it is pretty rare for your toddler to have one perfect night’s sleep after another.
+But, the matter is, it is pretty rare for your toddler to have one perfect night’s sleep after another.

 According to the same study mentioned earlier, about half of toddlers call out during the night — 5-10% do so multiple times a night.

 What To Do When Your Toddler Wakes Up Too Early